StrangeButUntrue/micropython-ri5/docs/library/utime.rst

 .. function:: sleep(seconds)

-   Sleep for the given number of seconds.
-Some boards may accept *seconds* as a floating-point number to sleep for a fractional number of seconds.
-Note that other boards may not accept a floating-point argument, for compatibility with them use `sleep_ms()` and `sleep_us()` functions.
+   Sleep for the given number of seconds. *seconds* may be a floating-point number to sleep for a fractional number of seconds.

 .. function:: sleep_ms(ms)